Radio broadcast assistant

 ScreenSkills holds a list of Select courses, that the screen industry charity has assessed and approved, and which have strong links with employers in the radio industry.

-A good overall knowledge of the radio industry, and the specific output of the station you wish to join, is crucial.
+A good overall knowledge of the industry, and the specific output of the station you wish to work with, is crucial.
 Keep up to date with developments in the sector by reading:

 Be sure to listen to a variety of radio genres via analogue (FM and AM), digital audio broadcasting (DAB), cable, satellite, digital TV and the internet to build your awareness of radio and its audiences.